davidski/vulnpryer-aws-orchestration/README.md

          https://forums.aws.amazon.com/thread.jspa?threadID=138201

-2. Generate Access keys for the IAM User
+2. Configure IAM User.
+         - Genearte access keys
+         - Set its permission policy to iam_policies/iam_user_policy

 3. Python Boto at least v2.33.0 is needed to run.
 One can use the latest Amazon AMI Linux provided by AWS.